SALAMANCA: API – University of Salamanca

 - Spring Semester - October 1

-Students may participate in the International Studies track at the University of Salamanca.
+Students may participate in the International Studies Program at the University of Salamanca.
 Students take four classes for a total of 16 NU credits.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.